Keepthescore.com REST API for scores, leaderboards, and counters

 - Fetch all data for all board types (including sports scoreboards)

-- Populate a leaderboard with players, scores and profile images
+- Populate a leaderboard with participants, scores and profile images

-- Increment or set scores for one player
+- Increment or set scores for one participant

-- Add a round (add scores for all players in one request) including a comment
+- Add a round (add scores for all participants in one request) including a comment

 - Set the appearance of a board (but not sports scoreboards)